rimelq/Applied-Data-Analysis-Project/README.md

 1. **Data Preprocessing**:
    - Clean and preprocess demographic data from `character.metadata.tsv`, `movie.metadata.tsv`, and real-world datasets.
    - Standardize formats to ensure consistency across regions and industries.
+   - With over 70% missing values in *actor_ethnicity* overall, we explored web scraping to supplement the data.
+We scraped from both **Wikidata** and **Ethnicelebs**, though Ethnicelebs provided limited information.
+Wikidata, however, yielded promising results.
+While we haven’t integrated these values yet, we may consider using the Wikidata results in P3 to improve data completeness.
+(The file containing the tests for the web scraping process can be found in test/scrap.ipynb.)

 2. **Comparative Analysis**:
    - Compare on-screen demographics to real-world populations, highlighting differences across genres, industries, and regions.
+Due to Europe's cultural diversity, in order to exploit the dataset to the fullest we decided to split it into 3 subregions: eastern, western and northic due to culturo-ethnic fundamental differences.
    - Evaluate these disparities over the defined time periods.

 3. **Correlation with Financial Success**: